 Disclose the organization's governance around climate-related risks and opportunities.
 Describe the board's oversight of climate-related risks and opportunities.
 Board oversight of climate-related risks and opportunities is incorporated as a subset of our annual Enterprise Risk Management review.
 The Board receives a presentation of written briefing materials on the findings from the review processes.
-ESG REPORT pages 32-39, 81-82 Describe management's role in assessing and managing climate-related risks and opportunities.
+ESG REPORT pages 30-39, 86-87 Describe management's role in assessing and managing climate-related risks and opportunities.
 Senior leaders from the organization's Sustainability, Property Management, Asset Management, Investments, and Legal teams are conduct assessments and manage climate-related risks and opportunities.
-The organization's Executive team oversees the execution of this work through the ESG REPORT pages 32-39 annual Enterprise Risk Management review.
+The organization's Executive team oversees the execution of this work through the annual Enterprise Risk ESG REPORT pages 30-39